 With diesel heated vans, you have significantly more storage space under the bed as you don’t have to lug huge gas bottles everywhere.

-Buying a used caravan
+Buying a used motorhome

-Buying a new caravan
+Buying a new motorhome

 There are distributors of various German, French or Italian brands all over Europe.
-So if you want to buy a new caravan, be sure to get in touch.
+So if you want to buy a new motorhome, be sure to get in touch.
 They also provide warranty and after-sales service.
 They can order parts such as a window or damaged body plastics.
 However, the spare parts do not work like they do for cars.
 They wait months to half a year for them.